gabr1e11/so-simple-theme/en/_posts/2016-08-30-golden-titanium-part1.md

 Every 2 consecutive unmatched parenthesis can be matched by flipping one or two of them, depending on the unmatched configuration:

-    ))
+    )) --> 1 flip  --> ()
-    ((
+    (( --> 1 flip  --> ()
-    )(
+    )( --> 2 flips --> ()

 For the first 2 cases a single flip will do, while for the third case you need 2 flips.
 Any parenthesis right after or right before a matched block can be matched either with a consecutive unmatched parenthesis or with a parenthesis at the other side of the matched block.
-In the end the idea is to find a sequence of matched blocks divided by unmatch blocks that we can fix with the limited number of flips we are given and get the longest sequence of matched parenthesis.
+In the end the idea is to find a sequence of matched blocks divided by unmatched blocks that we can fix with the limited number of flips we are given and get the longest sequence of matched parenthesis.

 The only caveat with this problem is that it is not a local one.
-We cannot just some fancy heuristic like trying to find the longest matched blocks and try to join them by flipping the unmatched blocks.
-The main reason is that local information surrounding a matched or unmatched block does not give us all the information we need to know if the block should be part of the final solution.
+The main reason is that local information surrounding a matched or unmatched block does not give us all the information we need to know if the block should be part of the final solution or not.

 Due to this we need to analyse the whole string to understand which blocks are going to be part of the longest streak of matched parenthesis.
 However one thing is true: the streak